MuggleNet Reviews Studio Tour Feature – It Was a Real Treat!

-I’ve always loved the exhibitions that Warner Bros. has hosted throughout the year; so far I’ve only seen the “Christmas/Hogwarts in the Snow,” so I was very excited to see its new exhibition, “Sweets and Treats.”
-The aim of this exhibition was to show people how the food seen in the films was made and how they made it look so real.
+I’ve always loved the features that Warner Bros.
+Studio Tour London – The Making of Harry Potter has hosted throughout the year; so far, I’ve only seen Hogwarts in the Snow, so I was very excited to see its new feature, Sweets and Treats.
+The aim of this feature is to show people how the food seen in the films was made and how it looks so real.

 As it turns out, the ice cream and other treats were not made of anything edible in the slightest.
 Most foods were made of resin and glass particles, or they were molded from the original food with silicone.
-The ice cream cones were made from resin, while the ice cream itself made from poly-filler mixed with ink and piped into the cone to create these great looking treats.
+The ice cream cones were made from resin, while the ice cream itself was made from poly-filler mixed with ink and piped into the cone to create these great-looking treats.

-Special thanks as always to the extremely knowledgeable and friendly staff at the Studio Tour!
+Special thanks as always to the extremely knowledgeable and friendly staff at the Studio Tour.